SteveIves/HarmonyCoreDockerDemo/README.md

 following:

-* Latest version of Windows 10, or Windows 11, Professional or Enterprise, with all
-  Windows updates installed.
+* Latest version of Windows 10, or Windows 11, Professional or Enterprise, with all Windows updates installed.
-* Visual Studio 2022 (latest version).
+* Visual Studio 2022 (latest).
 * Synergy/DE 12.1.1.3278 or later.
 * Synergy DBL Integration for Visual Studio 2022.7.1223 or later.
 * 7-Zip.